nghia-1401/Carbon-Emission-Analysis/README.md

 | General Motors Company                  | 69926.33                |
 | CJ Cheiljedang                          | 67866.00                |

+Conclusion:

+ 	Gamesa Corporación Tecnológica, S.A. is the company with the highest carbon emissions, far surpassing all other companies on the list.
+	Companies in the automotive and heavy industry sectors, such as Daimler, Volkswagen, Hino Motors, and Arcelor Mittal, also contribute significantly to the total emissions.
 ### 5. What are the countries with the highest contribution to carbon emissions?
 ```sql
 SELECT